1

 A bench beneath a large evergreen tree.

-What was visible beyond the trees seemed to be part of the previous pond.
+Beyond the trees lay what appeared to be part of the earlier pond.

-The evergreen tree behind them swayed occasionally in the wind.
+The evergreen behind them swayed fitfully in the wind.

-Moreover, he took out a roasted sweet potato from his pocket and began devouring it ravenously.
+Instead he pulled a roasted sweet potato from his coat and began devouring it ravenously.

 64

-The face of the hunchback eating a roasted sweet potato.
+The face of the hunchback devouring a roasted sweet potato.

 65

-A bench in the shade of the previous evergreen tree.
+The bench in the shade of the evergreen tree ahead.

-The hunchback was still eating a roasted sweet potato.
+The hunchback was still eating the roasted sweet potato.

 The boy finally stood up, hung his head, and walked off somewhere.